 The experiences you have and the professionals you encounter during your house officer runs will influence your eventual choice of career.
 Some people are able to make their decisions early on the basis of these experiences, but for many the decision is not straightforward.

 This section gives you a guide to understanding more about who you are and what is important to you.
-(You can also take an online psychometric test and gather information on the many specialty options and their training pathways.)

 Choosing a specialty is a three step process.